graeme-gets/making-embedded-projects/week-three/readme.md

 # Week 3 Assignment - Blinky

 ## Overview
-This weeks assignment was to create a blinky app with a button to turn of the blinking LED or turn it on.
+This weeks assignment was to create a blinky app with a button to allow the LED to blink or not.

 The push button needed to be debounced with the option of using interrupts.

-### Build Environment
+## Build Environment

 IDE : SMT32CubeIDE

 Repository : Git

 Repository manager : Fork (I prefer this to the IDE's built in tools for git)

 ## Board used
 For this assignment I used the STM32F401RE whic may well be used for my final project.